dentolos19/AniListNet/README.md

 ## 🔨 Todo

 - [ ] Add query functions for notification data
-- [ ] Add query/mutations functions for user activities
+- [ ] Add query/mutations functions for user settings/activities
 - [ ] Add query/mutations functions for forums
 - [ ] Add more options for filtering
 - [ ] Add more data for `User`